Niche Keyword Research for Small Businesses [Free Tools]

 When you’re lucky there are different terms for different use cases.

-A customer wanting to buy a product will search for one thing and a business representative trying to find a way to manufacture it will look for another.
+A business representative trying to find a way to manufacture it will look for another.
 It’s not always the case though.

 You need to make sure to look at the actual search results and see what the implicit user intent is.